-5. Flow Control, Interstate, and International Waste Restrictions
+5. Flow Control, Interstate, and International Waste Restrictions laws to be unenforceable, other courts have not.

-Certain permits and state and local regulations, known as flow control restrictions, may limit a landfill's or transfer station's ability to accept waste that originates from specified geographic areas, to import out-of-state waste or wastes originating outside the local jurisdictions or to otherwise accept non-local waste.
-While certain courts have deemed these laws to be unenforceable, other courts have not.
 Certain state and local jurisdictions may seek to enforce flow control restrictions contractually.
-These actions could limit or prohibit the importation of wastes originating outside of local jurisdictions at issue and also result in higher disposal costs for our collection operations.
+These actions could limit or prohibit the importation of wastes originating outside of local jurisdictions or direct that wastes be handled at specified facilities.
+These restrictions could limit the volume of wastes we can manage in jurisdictions at issue and also result in higher disposal costs for our collection operations.
 If we are unable to pass such higher costs through to our customers, our business, financial condition and operating results could be adversely affected.
 Additionally, certain local jurisdictions have sought or may seek to impose extraterritorial obligations on our operations in an effort to affect flow control and may enforce tax and fee arrangements on behalf of such jurisdictions.